elabftw/elabdoc/doc/user-guide.rst

 Toolbar
 ^^^^^^^
-In edit mode, the top part of the page displays a toolbar with several actions available:
+In edit mode, the top part of the page displays a toolbar with several available actions, as described below.

 .. image:: img/user-guide-toolbar-edit.png

-1. Go back to the listing
+1. Go back to the list of Experiment entries
-2. Go into "View" mode
+2. Switch to "view" mode
-3. Duplicate the experiment: will copy all content except attachments, change the Status to the default one, and set the Date to today's date
+3. Duplicate the Experiment: make a new entry with identical content (except attachments).
+The new entry will have the default Status and today's date
-4. Timestamp experiment: create a signed, legally binding snapshot of the experiment and store it alongside the attached files in an immutable archive
+4. Timestamp Experiment: create a signed, legally binding snapshot of the Experiment and store it alongside the attached files in an immutable archive
-5. Export menu: export the experiment in various formats (PDF, ELN, CSV, etc...)
+5. Export menu: export the Experiment in various formats (PDF, ELN, CSV, etc...)
-6. Pin the experiment: make it appear on top of the listing at all times
+6. Pin the Experiment: pin the Experiment entry to the top of the Experiment list
-7. Lock/Unlock experiment: prevent further edition.
-If you're the one locking it, you'll be able to unlock it, but if it's locked by someone else, you won't
+7. Lock/Unlock Experiment: prevent further editing.
+Only the user who locks an experient can unlock it.
 8. Ellipsis menu:
-   - See revisions: the revisions system keeps track of changes in the main text of the experiment
+     - See revisions: the revisions system keeps track of changes to the main text of the Experiment entry
-   - See changelog: the changelog system keeps track of all the other changes of the experiment
+     - See changelog: the changelog system keeps track of all other changes to the Experiment entry
-   - Archive/Unarchive: allow hiding the entry from the default listing
+     - Archive/Unarchive: this removes the entry from the default list and adds it to the list of archived entries.
-   - Delete: perform a soft-deletion of the experiment: mark the experiment as deleted but keep it in the backend database
+     - Delete: perform a soft-deletion of the Experiment.
+This will mark the Experiment as deleted but keep it in the backend database.

-Date (Started on)
+Date (started on)
 ^^^^^^^^^^^^^^^^^
-The date is today's date by default.
+The date is set to today's date by default.
 You can edit it as you wish.
 The effective creation timestamp is stored in the backend database in another (read-only) attribute.

 ID
 ^^
-This attribute is not editable and corresponds to the unique (scoped to the instance), immutable ID of the entry.
+This attribute is not editable and corresponds to the unique (to that instance) immutable ID of the entry.

 Custom ID
 ^^^^^^^^^
-This attribute (``null`` by default) can be set as a number, after selecting a Category.
-This number will then be automatically incremented when a new experiment of that category is created.
-One can also click the "Get next" button to fetch the next ID available for entries of this Category.
-The Custom ID is then displayed before the title.
+This attribute (``null`` by default) can be set as a number after a Category is selected.
+Custom ID numbers will then be automatically assigned in an incremental fashion when new Experiments with that Category are created.
+One can also click the "Get next" button to fetch the next available Custom ID for entries of that Category.
+The Custom ID is displayed before the title.

 Title
 ^^^^^
-The title of your experiment.
-A duplicated experiment will have a «I» character appended to the title upon creation.
+This is the title of the Experiment.
+A duplicated Experiment will have a «I» character appended to the title upon creation.

 Category
 ^^^^^^^^
-You can assign a "Category" to your experiments.
-Only an Admin can define the available categories in your team.
-They can correspond to projects or types of experiments for instance.
-It also makes it easier to browse a group of experiments by looking for entries within that category.
+You can assign a "Category" to each Experiment.
+Only an Admin can define the categories that are available for your team to use.
+Categories can correspond to projects, types of Experiments, and other strategies for grouping Experiment entries.
+You can easily browse groups of Experiments by Category from the main Experiment page.

 Status
 ^^^^^^
-This useful feature lets you set the 'status' of an experiment.
-By default you can have:
+This feature lets you set the 'Status' of an Experiment.
+The default status options are:

-- Running (selected upon creation)
+- Running
-- Need to be redone
+- Needs to be redone
 - Success
 - Fail

-These status can be modified completely by the admin in the admin panel.
+These Status options can be modified by an admin via the admin panel.

 Tags
 ^^^^
-The tags allow you to easily group experiments together.
-You can think of it as folders, but more powerful because each experiment can have many tags, thus allowing you to cross-search efficiently!
+Tags allow users to easily group and sort Experiment entries.
+You can think of them as folders, but they are more powerful because each Experiment can have many different Tags.
+The Tag system thus enables efficient cross-searching.
-All experiments with the same tag will be accessible by clicking this tag or searching for it.
-To validate a tag, press Enter or click outside the input field.
-It is saved immediately.
-The number of tags is not limited.
-Click on a tag to remove it (in edit mode).
-Tags are common to a team.
-Autocompletion favors the reuse of existing tags.
+You can list all Experiments with a given Tag by clicking on the Tag or searching for it in the Tag search bar.
+To add a Tag to an Experiment entry, type the name of the tag in the Tag input field and press Enter or click anywhere outside the input field.
+You can add an unlimited number of Tags.
+Click on an existing Tag to launch a prompt that will allow you to remove it (in edit mode).
+Tags are common to each team.
+Autocompletion favors the reuse of existing Tags.

 .. only:: html